 ADCH4, ADCH3, ADCH2, ADCH1, and ADCH0 form a 5-bit field which is used to select one of the ADC channels.
-The five channel select bits are detailed in Table 19-1.

-NOTE: Care should be taken when using a port pin as both an analog and a digital input simultaneously to prevent switching noise from corrupting the analog signal.
+The five channel select bits are detailed in the following table.
+Care should be taken when using a port pin as both an analog and a digital input simultaneously to prevent switching noise from corrupting the analog signal.
+(See Table 19-1.)